bodrick/awesome/TOPICS.md

 ## flowchart

-*   [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagram and flowchart from text in a similar manner as markdown
+*   [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown

 ## hacktoberfest2022

-*   [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagram and flowchart from text in a similar manner as markdown
+*   [mermaid-js/mermaid](https://github.com/mermaid-js/mermaid) - Generation of diagrams like flowcharts or sequence diagrams from text in a similar manner as markdown
 *   [horsicq/Detect-It-Easy](https://github.com/horsicq/Detect-It-Easy) - Program for determining types of files for Windows, Linux and MacOS.
 *   [ServiceNowDevProgram/code-snippets](https://github.com/ServiceNowDevProgram/code-snippets) - ServiceNow's Code Snippets community repository, managed by the Developer Program and the sndevs Slack community.
 *   [Lissy93/dashy](https://github.com/Lissy93/dashy) - 🚀 A self-hostable personal dashboard built for you.
 Includes status-checking, widgets, themes, icon packs, a UI editor and tons more!